ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Then we discovered written word!

 Given the labor of writing, scribes chose the content with utmost care .
 Ink was hard to make.
-Most scriptures were written on palm leaves - with a quill.
+There was no paper - scriptures were written on palm leaves - with a quill!
 Intent to scribe, thus,  must yield full consensus or worth its weight in gold.
 Only precious information made it to the written form - for careful preservation.
-The outcome was equally rewarding.
-Unlike the spoken word, with text we could move the information hundreds of miles from a village to another in a distant empire.
+The outcome was significant  -  unlike the spoken word - text could take the information hundreds of miles.
 And through time!
-For example God's song (Bhagvad Gita) reached us traveling say five thousand years - in time.
+For example Bhagvad Gita reached us traveling say five thousand years - in time.
 And through this motion in space-time, it's ideas spread across the globe - adapted by different religions, and surprisingly inspired ultimate scientific curiosity - Manhattan project to Quantum Mechanics.
-The hope, however, was text would restore the broken symmetry between knowledge and information!

 The word "scripture" points to such pristine information, worthy of writing down - human expression of knowledge.

-> Scripture thus became the collective memory.
+> Scripture thus text became the collective memory.
 In Sanskrit, such a collective memory is deemed `Smriti`.
 By virtue of being the collective memory, it is embedded into all of us, even if we are unaware.
 This  deep-seated memory is driver of our intelligence.
 Think of it as the DNA of thought - a super long bridge between knowledge and information.

 </div>